HisuiFlask77/NLP_case_study/README.md

 ### 1. Problem Description
 This case addresses the industrial-scale scheduling of crude oil operations over a 10-day time horizon.
-The system manages three categories of crude oil—Arabian Light (AL), Arabian Heavy (AH), and Bonny Light (BL).
-Feedstocks are unloaded into four storage tanks where non-linear blending occurs before being processed by two Crude Distillation Units (CDU).
+The system manages three categories of crude oil—Arabian Light (AL), Arabian Heavy (AH), and Bonny Light (BL)—arriving via vessels on specific scheduled dates.
+These feedstocks are unloaded into four storage tanks (TK101–TK104) where non-linear blending occurs before being processed by two Crude Distillation Units, CDU_A and CDU_B.

-The core mathematical challenge is the Dynamic Tank Quality Balance.
-The model tracks quality attributes (Sulfur and API Gravity) using bilinear terms ($\text{Volume} \times \text{Quality}$), creating a non-convex NLP space.
+The core mathematical challenge is the Dynamic Tank Quality Balance4.
+The model tracks critical quality attributes—Sulfur Content and API Gravity—using bilinear terms (Volume $\times$ Quality), creating a non-convex NLP space.

+### 2. Optimization Goals
+* **Maximize Total Net Profit:** The objective is to maximize profit, calculated as the gross product revenue minus crude procurement costs.
+* **Quality-Driven Revenue:** Product value is estimated as a function of the feed quality; the optimizer seeks to maximize the API Gravity premium while minimizing Sulfur penalties.

-### 2. Key Constraints
+### 3. Key Constraints
 * **Material and Inventory Balances:** The model enforces a bulk volume balance for each tank: $V_{t} = V_{t-1} + \text{In} - \text{Out}$.
-* **Nonlinear Quality Mixing:** Property mass balances ensure the sulfur and gravity levels in tanks reflect physical blending.
+* **Nonlinear Quality Mixing:** Property mass balances ensure that the sulfur and gravity levels in the tanks and CDU feeds accurately reflect the physical blending of different crude types.
+* **Unloading Allocation:** All scheduled vessel arrivals must be fully unloaded and allocated to available storage tanks.
+* **CDU Capacity Limits:** Each distillation unit must operate between its minimum turndown rate and its maximum daily processing capacity.

 ---